Hilbert's syzygy theorem: Statement

 The theorem is also true for modules that are not finitely generated.
 As the global dimension of a ring is the supremum of the projective dimensions of all modules, Hilbert's syzygy theorem may be restated as: the global dimension of $k[x_1,\ldots,x_n]$ is n.

 Low dimension

-In the case of zero indeterminates, Hilbert's syzygy theorem is simply the fact that every vector space has a basis.
+In the case of zero indeterminates, Hilbert's syzygy theorem is simply the fact that every finitely generated vector space has a basis.

 In the case of a single indeterminate, Hilbert's syzygy theorem is an instance of the theorem asserting that over a principal ideal ring, every submodule of a free module is itself free.

 Koszul complex

 The Koszul complex, also called "complex of exterior algebra", allows, in some cases, an explicit description of all syzygy modules.